daniel-molina/visualequation/doc/UI.md

 If selection is not a juxted, substitute pars of lop-block to the left of the cursor by PVOIDs.

-##### SHIFT-C-BACKSPACE
+Killed subeq is saved on the kill-ring (see related shell-like section).

+##### Massive-size backwards destruction (SHIFT-C-BACKSPACE)
 Delete every mate from the cursor to the left.
-Those which cannot be totally removed without flatting blocks will be replaced them by PVOIDs.
+Those which cannot be totally removed without flatting blocks will have their lops flatted.
+Use C-u if you prefer to keep the structure by replacing subeqs by PVOIDs instead of flatting (see shell-like operations).

+Killed subeq is saved on the kill-ring (see related shell-like section).

+> **Note**: The flattening effect is forced here because it is a complex
+> command (three keys involved) instead of two as in C-u.

 ##### Transpose forward (M-RIGHT)